Consumer Diary: Cat Litter Box Order, Food Hacks

 She explained the problem, and Greg said, “Maybe I can help you anyway.
 Give me your zip code, and I’ll see where it might be available.”

-Greg found it at Target, near Westfarms Mall, but Target didn’t have it in stock.
-So he pulled up a map of our area and looked at every store in the vicinity.
-He then found two in stock at the Best Buy in Manchester.
+Greg found it at Target at Bishops Corner, but Target didn’t have it in stock.
+So he pulled up a map of our area and spent about 15 minutes combing through the websites of every possible purveyor in the vicinity.
+He then found two in stock at the Best Buy at Corbins Corner.

-“But I already went on their website and found Best Buy would deliver it, but after Christmas,” my wife told him.
+“But I already went on their website and found Best Buy would only ship it after Christmas,” my wife told him.

 “Why did you help me buy it from somewhere else, when I could have ordered it from your store?” she asked him, incredulously.